jhconning/eco701micro/README.md

 #### Comments, suggestions and corrections

-A repository of the notebooks is also maintained at [https://github.com/jhconning/eco701micro](https://github.com/jhconning/eco701micro).
-Please report any errors or suggestions as [an issue](https://github.com/jhconning/eco701micro/issues)
+Please report any errors or suggestions as [an issue  ](https://github.com/jhconning/eco701micro/issues) to the github repo.

 **Author**